-A tax principal at Anchin, Mela Garber is Chair of the Firm’s Trust & Estates Services Group and serves on the Steering Committee for the Firm’s Private Client Group.
-Mela has extensive experience handling all aspects of taxation and planning for high net worth families, their trusts and estates.
+A tax principal at Anchin, Block & Anchin LLP, Mela Garber is the Leader of the Firm’s Trust & Estates Services and Matrimonial Advisory Groups, both of which are part of Anchin’s Private Client Group.
+She has extensive experience handling all aspects of taxation and planning for high net worth families, their trusts and estates.

 In trust and estate administration, Mela works closely with trustees and executors, guiding them through complex tax laws and advising them on creative funding of bequests and tax efficient ways of distributing the assets.
 In the estate planning area, Mela utilizes sophisticated tools to ensure maximum savings for her clients.
 Mela also helps them with their philanthropic goals, establishing family foundations and structuring gifting programs.
 She also develops tax strategies for her clients with substantial art holdings to minimize their tax liabilities.